Frequently Asked Questions

 Q: What about tickets that were issued to the vehicle before the current owner purchased it?

-A: The City checks with the appropriate state's vehicle licensing agency to make sure that only vehicles with four or more unpaid, overdue parking tickets issued after the last transfer of title will be booted.
+A: The City checks with the WA State Department of Licensing (DOL) to make sure that only vehicles with four or more unpaid, overdue parking tickets issued after the last transfer of title will be booted.
 A vehicle will be released without charge if the appropriate state's licensing agency's records indicate that the current legal owner is not responsible for four or more unpaid, overdue tickets.

 Q: If I have not registered my vehicle yet, will the Court accept a bill of sale as proof of the purchase date?